Rescue dog behaviour training!

 Don’t pre-judge

 Abby is a good example of why you should’t make too many judgements based on a dogs history.
-It’s always good to know their story, and it can be really helpful.
+It’s always good to know their story, and it can be really helpful if you have it.
 But, I’ve seen dogs handed in with a food aggression problem that never materialised.
 Dogs that “were reactive with cats”, but loved snuggling up with the centres resident moggy.
 And, of course, we had plenty of dogs that were apparently “perfectly behaved” but were extremely hand shy, or terrified of a hose, or worse!

 New house, new rules!

 Dogs do a similar thing any time the pack is reunited, even after a day at work, or a trip to the shops, or after a holiday.
 To some extent, they also do it after a walk.
 They’ll do a quick scan to check if anything has changed and adjust accordingly.
 This is a golden time to refresh your training efforts.
 If you’ve changed the house rules recently, your work will have more impact at this time.
-Maybe a good excuse to make a training plan, practise it a bit, and then go on holiday!
+Maybe a good excuse to make a training plan, practise it a bit, and then go on holiday before rolling it out!

 Always looking for new behaviour

 You’ll soon know how they cope with stress as they settle, as you’ll always be able to refer back to their original assessment.
 When considering a rescue dog behaviour training plan, this knowledge is gold.
-You’ll know exactly what they’ll revert to if they are pushed out of their comfort zone and can accommodate that.
+You’ll know exactly what they’ll revert to if they are pushed out of their comfort zone, and can plan for that.

 The rescue dog at home